MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 ...
 ```

 Well now!
 This looks like what we're actually looking for.
-It goes on for many many lines and clearly has a pattern, consisting only of the lettes `zaeuw`.
+It goes on for many many lines and clearly has a pattern, consisting only of the letters `zaeuw`.
 Let's take another break.

 **The file is [chall.from_artist](chall.from_artist)**